jorgenpt/Polish/README.md

 Quickstart
 ----------
+There are a few simple steps needed to get started with Polish.
+I've tried designing Polish to be as close to zero-setup as possible, but there is some action required.

+(If you have thoughts on how to make this easier for first-time users, [contact me][3]!)

 * Copy config.dist.py to config.py, and edit it.
 Read [Configuration Options][1]
   for a more in-depth description of these options.
 * Create release information for your tool in releases/.
 Copy example.yaml to